 02.04 To verify whether the qualification testing activities supporting the application are conducted in accordance with the requirements of Appendix B to 10 CFR Part 50.

+02.05 To verify that information protection systems effectively protect Safeguards Information (SGI), as defined in 10 CFR 73.21 and 10 CFR 73.22, and prevents unauthorized disclosure.

 2508-03 DEFINITIONS